vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 stipend-eligible work on Timelines Wiki by 20 hours per month each month, starting from the current level of about 200 hours.
-Explicitly [NOTE: The transition phase hours were adjusted on August 2, 2020, affecting months September onward; the information below is after adjustment]:
+Explicitly [NOTE: The transition phase hours were adjusted on August 2, 2020, affecting months September onward, and then again on October 4, 2020, affecting months December onward; the information below is after all adjustments]:

 * May 2020: 165 hours
 * June 2020: 150 hours